 - Chili can be served over quinoa as well.

-- This dish can also be made in a crock-pot or slow cooker.
+- This dish can also be made in an instant pot, crock-pot, or slow cooker.

 Follow My Blog